engineyard/engineyard-serverside/README.markdown

         asset_roles: :all                       # specify on which roles to compile assets (default: [:app, :app_master, :solo] - must be an Array)

 These options in ey.yml will only work if the file is committed to your application repository.
 Make sure to commit this file.

+### Assets

+If `precompile_assets` is not set, asset compilation will be detected and failures may be ignored.
+Set `precompile_assets` to true or false to ensure proper behavior.
+When precopmile_assets is true, `git diff` will be used to detect changes to the path names specified in `asset_dependencies` since the revision of the last successful release.
+When `precompile_unchanged_assets` is true, assets will always be compiled and the `git diff` detection will not run.

+#### Strategies

+A number of asset persistence strategies are supported by default, as described below.

+`private` - Precompile assets fresh every time.
+Shared assets are not symlinked and assets stay with the release that compiled them.
+The assets of the previous deploy are symlinked as into the current deploy to prevent errors during deploy.
+When no assets changes are detected, the deploy uses rsync to copy the previous release's assets into the current assets directory.

+`shared` - Basic shared assets.
+Precompiled assets go into a single shared assets directory.
+The assets directory is never cleaned, so a deploy hook should be used to clean assets appropriately.
+When no assets changes are detected, shared directory is only symlinked and precompile task is not run.

+`cleaning` - Precompiled assets are shared across all deploys.
+Before compiling the active deploying assets, all assets not referenced by the manifest.yml from the previous deploy are removed.
+After cleaning, the new assets are compiled over the top.
+The result is an assets dir that contains the last assets and the current assets.
+When no assets changes are detected, shared directory is only symlinked and cleaning and precompile tasks are not run.

+`shifting` - The default behavior and the one used since the beginning of asset support in engineyard-serverside.
+Assets are compiled into a fresh shared directory.
+Previous shared assets are shifted to a last_assets directory to prevent errors during deploy.
+When no assets changes are detected, the two shared direcotries are symlinked again without change.

 ### Running the spec suite (ruby 1.8.7+)